 Interest Expense

-Interest expense consists of the unused line fee and amortization of the commitment fee on our credit agreement with U.S. Bank National Association and interest accrued on borrowings from our FHLB loan.
+Interest expense consists of the unused line fee and amortization of the commitment fee on our credit agreement with U.S. Bank National Association and interest incurred on borrowings from our FHLB line of credit.

 Net Investment Income